-Web accessibility lawsuits in the United States are at an all-time high.
-Over 5,000 ADA-related digital accessibility lawsuits were filed in 2025 alone, and 2026 is shaping up to be even more significant with the enforcement of updated Title II regulations.
-Whether you run an e-commerce store, a SaaS platform, or a local business website, your digital presence is now a target.
+Web accessibility lawsuits in the United States have reached unprecedented levels.
+Over 5,100 ADA-related digital accessibility lawsuits were filed in 2025 — a new annual record — and 2026 is on pace to surpass that figure as the April 24 Title II enforcement deadline activates a new wave of government-entity compliance actions.
+Whether you run an e-commerce store, a SaaS platform, or a local business website, your digital presence is now firmly in the crosshairs.

 Federal ADA website lawsuits have grown every year since 2018.
 The majority target e-commerce, food services, retail, and financial services.
 Key trends heading into 2026:

-- Serial plaintiff firmscontinue to drive volume — a handful of law firms file hundreds of suits per year, targeting businesses with easily detectable accessibility failures.
+- Serial plaintiff firmscontinue to drive volume — a handful of law firms file hundreds of suits per year, targeting businesses with easily detectable accessibility failures such as missing alt text, empty form labels, and low colour contrast.

 - Demand letters before lawsuits— many businesses first receive a demand letter threatening litigation unless a settlement (typically $5,000–$25,000) is paid.
-A proactive audit can prevent or counter these.
+A proactive audit and VPAT report can prevent or counter these.

-- Title II enforcement active— the DOJ's updated Title II rule now explicitly requires state and local government websites and apps to meet WCAG 2.1 Level AA, with larger entities already past the compliance deadline.
+- Title II enforcement now active— the DOJ's updated Title II rule explicitly requires state and local government websites and apps to meet WCAG 2.1 Level AA.
+Entities serving 50,000+ residents face an April 24, 2026 deadline; smaller entities have until April 2027.

-- Expanding scope— mobile apps, kiosks, and embedded third-party widgets (chatbots, payment forms) are increasingly cited in complaints.
+- Expanding scope— mobile apps, kiosks, and embedded third-party widgets (chatbots, payment forms, cookie consent banners) are increasingly cited in complaints.

 ADA Title II vs Title III: Who Is at Risk?